Intermunicipal Development Plans

 - A dispute resolution process that establishes a framework for intermunicipal disputes

 - An amendment process that provides a set of guidelines for how the IDP can be amended

 - A referral process that outlines who gets notified under what circumstances

 - Shared transportation and roadways

 - Intermunicipal services such as recreation, emergency services etc.

 How this affects you?

-It’s critical to include the community and affected stakeholders in planning for the future.
-We need your help to understand the conditions along and nearby the municipal boundary.
+It's critical to include the community and affected stakeholders in planning for the future.
+We need residents help to understand the conditions along and nearby the municipal boundary.

-The input you provide at the session will help us determine where there may be potential opportunities to achieve an efficient approach for future intermunicipal service options and development.
+Input from residents provided at the Open House sessions help determine where there may be potential opportunities to achieve an efficient approach for future intermunicipal service options and development.